 We’ve been told this many times by our friends and family, our co-workers, and the health and fitness professionals we see in the media.

 It gets to a point where we hear so many different things that lines get blurred and we are left wondering what is and what is not “healthy.”
-One person, for instance, may say soy is good for you while another person says eating soy is foolish and drops testosterone, among other mal-effects.
+One person may say soy is good for you while another person says eating soy is foolish and drops testosterone, among other mal-effects.

 Why so many contradicitions?